If you haven't tried Fantasy Premier League Draft, The Scout explains how it works.

 In this way, the draft ensures all managers have the opportunity to choose competitive and balanced squads.

 Whoever is the administrator of a private league can decide the date and time of the draft.
-This must be completed before the next Gameweek's deadline, an hour before the opening match of the Gameweek.
+This must be completed before the next Gameweek's deadline, 90 minutes before the opening match of the Gameweek.

 In a public league, the draft will take place within 30 minutes after the first team joins.